michieltjampens/dcafs/docs/Basics.md

 It still might be obvious that 1 to 5 never appear but there's little that can be done about that (for now), besides its random, so we might just be lucky.

-This was a really short intro into MathForward, check the dedicated wiki page for more.
+This was a really short intro into MathForward, check the dedicated markdown page for more.

 ### 3. Editor